about the quantum performance score

 A lift is considered completed when the shoulders lock back at the top, with knees straight and back upright.

 Unlike Powerlifting competition, for QPS assessment the bar may stall or go back on its path before continuing.
 The lifter may hitch the weight.
 Lifting straps may be used to help grip the bar.
 If the bar falls from the hands after completing a rep, the rep is still counted as successfully lifted.

 Recomp Certified Specialists are authorised to officially assess (with video evidence) a QPS at any time of year.
 Contact us to register your assessment and for your nearest specialist.

-Otherwise, results from sanctioned, Raw Powerlifting Competitions (i.e. competitions where official raw Australian or World records can be set and results are published publicly) are accepted for QPS Assessment for Recomp Certification.
+Otherwise, results from sanctioned, Raw Powerlifting Competitions, where official Australian Records can be set, are accepted for QPS Assessment for Recomp Certification.
 However, if knee wraps are allowed in the rules then it will be assumed they were used and the 30% squat penalty will apply unless video evidence confirms knee wraps were not used on the weight achieved.